Rebellion (2002): Preliminary matches

-The first match of the pay-per-view was scheduled to be The Undertaker taking on Matt Hardy; However, Booker T substituted for The Undertaker during the match.
-The match ended when Matt Hardy went for the Twist of Fate, but Booker T reversed it and hit the scissor kick for the win.
-Following the match, Booker T grabbed the mic and said he knows what everyone is there to see, and did the Spinnarooni before leaving the ring.
+The first match of the pay-per-view was scheduled to be The Undertaker facing Matt Hardy.
+However, SmackDown!
+General Manager Stephanie McMahon came out and revealed that The Undertaker was not at the event since his wife was expecting a baby.
+Stephanie then revealed that, as part of a trade to acquire Big Show, Raw's Booker T would substitute for The Undertaker for one night only.
+The match ended when Hardy went for the Twist of Fate, but Booker T reversed it and hit the scissors kick for the win.
+Following the match, Booker T performed the Spinaroonie before leaving the ring.

-The second match was a mixed tag team match which saw John Cena and Dawn Marie take on Billy Kidman and Torrie Wilson.
-Kidman and Wilson got the win after Kidman hit the Shooting Star Press off the top on Cena.
+The next match was a mixed tag team match which saw John Cena and Dawn Marie face Billy Kidman and Torrie Wilson.
+After Cena hit Wilson with a bodyslam, Wilson responded by executing a low blow on Cena.
+Kidman performed the Shooting Star Press on Cena for the win.

-The next match saw Shoichi Funaki defeat Crash Holly.
-When Holly went for the Oklahoma Side Roll, Funaki blocked it and rolled him up for the victory.
+The third match was between Funaki and Crash.
+When Crash went for the Oklahoma roll, Funaki blocked it and performed a roll-up to win the match.

-An elimination triple threat match for the Cruiserweight Championship was next.
-This match saw Jamie Noble defend his title against Rey Mysterio and Tajiri.
-Noble first eliminated Tajiri after hitting the Tiger Bomb.
-When Mysterio went for a victory roll, Noble grabbed Nidia outside the ring, and pinned Mysterio to retain the title.
-After the match, Mysterio attacked Noble knocking both him and Nidia down, followed by Mysterio hitting the 619 on both of them.
+Next was an elimination triple threat match for the WWE Cruiserweight Championship between Jamie Noble, Rey Mysterio and Tajiri.
+Noble first eliminated Tajiri after executing the Tiger Bomb.
+When Mysterio went for a victory roll, Noble grabbed Nidia outside the ring and pinned Mysterio to retain the title.
+After the match, Mysterio attacked Noble, knocking both him and Nidia down, followed by Mysterio hitting the 619 on both of them.

-The next match saw Reverend D-Von and Ron Simmons defeat Chuck Palumbo and The Big Valbowski (subbing for Billy Gunn).
+The next match saw Reverend D-Von and Ron Simmons face Chuck Palumbo and The Big Valbowski.
+D-Von grabbed Palumbo's tights and performed a roll-up to win the match.

-A Kiss My Ass match was next.
-After Albert hit an exposed turnbuckle, Rikishi hit a Bonzi Drop on Albert and picked up the pinfall victory.
+The match that followed was a Kiss My Ass match between Rikishi and Albert.
+After Albert hit an exposed turnbuckle, Rikishi executed a Banzai Drop on Albert for the win.
 After the match, Albert refused to kiss Rikishi's ass, resulting in the referee threatening to suspend Albert if he did not.
-Although Albert attempted to hit Rikishi with a low blow, Rikishi regained control and hit the Stink Face on Albert.
-Following the match, Tazz, Michael Cole and Tony Chimel rejoined Rikishi in the ring to dance.
+Albert attempted to hit Rikishi with a low blow, but Rikishi regained control and hit the Stink Face on Albert.
+Following the match, Tazz, Michael Cole and ring announcer Tony Chimel rejoined Rikishi in the ring to dance.

-The penultimate match was a WWE Tag Team Championship match.
-This match saw Chris Benoit and Kurt Angle defending their titles against Los Guerreros (Eddie Guerrero and Chavo Guerrero).
-After Benoit threw Eddie throat first onto the top rope, Angle hit Eddie with the Olympic Slam for the victory.
+In the penultimate match, Chris Benoit and Kurt Angle defended the WWE Tag Team Championship against Los Guerreros (Eddie Guerrero and Chavo Guerrero).
+The match went back and forth as Benoit and Angle both delivered a series of suplexes to both Guerreros.
+As Angle prepared to execute the Olympic slam on Eddie, Eddie slipped off his shoulder and shoved Angle into Benoit, causing an argument between the two which knocked the referee down.
+Eddie applied the Lasso From El Paso on Angle, who countered with an ankle lock before Chavo hit Angle with the championship belt for a near-fall.
+After Benoit threw Eddie throat first onto the top rope, Angle executed the Olympic slam on Eddie for the win.